 To facilitate the execution of its responsibilities, the Board’s Committees provide a forum for a more detailed analysis of key issues.
 The current Board committees are the Audit Committee, Sustainability Committee and the Nomination and Remuneration Committee.

-The Sustainability Committee’s role is to assist the Board in the effective discharge of its responsibilities in relation to safety, health, environmental and community issues across the company and the oversight of risks relating to these issues and other non-financial risks.
+The Sustainability Committee’s role is to assist the Board in the effective oversight responsibilities in relation to safety, health, environment and community issues across OZ Minerals and the oversight of risks relating to these issues.

-A profile of each director, including their skills, experience, relevant expertise and special responsibilities is available in our Annual Report.
+A profile of each Director, including their skills, experience, relevant expertise and special responsibilities is available in our 2011 Annual Report.

-Responsibility for OZ Minerals business processes and sustainability performance lies with the CEO, Andrew Michelmore, supported by the executive management team.
-The CEO’s performance is measured against detailed key performance indicators (KPIs) relating to values and governance, economic, social and environmental performance.
-This forms the basis of remuneration and short-term incentives (STIs).
+Responsibility for OZ Minerals’ business processes and sustainability performance lies with the Managing Director and CEO supported by the Executive Committee and the executive management team.
+The Managing Director and CEO’s performance is measured against detailed key performance indicators (KPIs) relating to values and governance, economic and sustainability performance.
+This forms the basic remuneration and short-term incentives (STIs).

-These KPIs cascade through to all of the CEO’s direct reports, whose performance is measured against KPIs relating to economic, social and environmental performance within their particular area of responsibility.
-This cascade of KPIs from manager to direct report flows throughout the company.
+These KPIs cascade through to all of the CEO’s direct reports, whose performance is measured against KPIs relating to economic and sustainability performance within their particular area of responsibility.